patrikja/AFPcourse/InstallHaskell.md

 $ cabal install alex happy
 ```

-The procedure for telling cabal to use stackage LTS Haskell 1.2 is the same as the Ubuntu instructions above, except the flag to wget should be '-O' (as in capital Oh), but maybe that is the case under Ubuntu as well?
+The procedure for telling cabal to use stackage LTS Haskell 1.2 is the same as the Ubuntu instructions above.
 Then comment/uncomment the appropriate remote-repo lines in the config file you just cat:ed together, make sure your shell can find the binaries in ~/.cabal/bin, and run:
 ```Shell
 $ cabal update
 $ cabal install cabal-install